goodluckoguzie/WAD/DiscoverHealthDevelopmentAssessment/DiscoverHealthPartA.markdown

 * Check the terminal and browser console (F12) for errors if something doesn’t work.
 * Explore Express middleware or SQLite features for more advanced functionality.

-You now have a solid foundation in building REST APIs with Node.js and SQLite.
-This is a critical skill for web development, and you’re ready to tackle more complex backend tasks.
-Great work, and see you in the next part of DiscoverHealth!